 Overnight: Beijing | Dinner

-Today set out to sightsee the nation’s capital.
-It’s been around since the year dot.
-Established in 1045 BC, for 800 years alone it served as the capital of several powerful dynasties.
-Tiananmen Square is a square for the public and also home of the mausoleum of Chairman Mao Tse-tung, the Communist father of the Communist People’s Republic and the striking Monument to the People’s Heroes.
-Have a stroll on the square, which attracts many pleasure seekers taking photos.
+A guided tour of Beijing today takes in Tiananmen Square, which home of the mausoleum of Chairman Mao Tse-tung, the father of the Communist People’s Republic, and the striking Monument to the People’s Heroes.
 Across the way is the Forbidden City.
-A vision in grandeur with it’s imperial yellow roofs and vermilion walls, the Forbidden City, once forbidden to all those except on imperial business until 1911, when the last emperor, Puyi, was turfed off his throne.
+A vision in grandeur with its imperial yellow roofs and vermilion walls, the Forbidden City was forbidden to all except those on imperial business until 1911, when the last emperor, Puyi, was removed from the throne.
 Beijing was always a walled city but the Forbidden City, seat of the great emperors, was the innermost sanctum of the city.
 Built between 1406 and 1420, it served as the imperial palace for the Ming and Qing dynasties.
 Enjoy a guided walk through the city’s many temples, grand halls and courtyards.

 Overnight: Beijing | Breakfast

 Today, travel beyond Beijing to Badaling, where you can walk (and almost climb on some sections) on the Great Wall.
 No matter how many pictures you’ve seen, the Great Wall of China is grand.
 Following a ridge of barren hills through northern China, it stretches as far as the eye can see - at least 6,700 kms.
 Continuing, a visit is made to the tombs of the Ming emperors, where some 13 emperors were interred.
 The tombs are approached via a sacred gateway and gate houses.